-- Any employer who has a bona fide, qualifying pre-existing policy that allows all employees to take 40 hours of paid leave, or a pro-rated amount, for any reason of the employee's choosing is not required to modify the terms of their policy. - Employers may enact reasonable, clearly-communicated policies that establish circumstances in which the employer may deny an employee's request to use paid leave due to operational necessity.
-Employees should know where they stand and be able to plan ahead. - IDOL will be emphasizing employer compliance assistance in 2024.
-However, IDOL will still review every complaint to determine whether it warrants opening an investigation.
+- Nearly all employees working in the state of Illinois are entitled to earn and use up to 40 hours of paid leave per year under the Act.
+This includes part-time and seasonal employees, as employees of small businesses and not-for-profit organizations. - Any employer who has a bona fide, qualifying pre-existing policy that allows all employees to take 40 hours of paid leave, or a pro-rated amount, for any reason of the employee's choosing is not required to provide additional paid leave time or modify the terms of their policy. - Employers may enact reasonable, clearly-communicated policies that establish circumstances in which the employer may deny an employee's request to use paid leave due to operational necessity.
+Employees should know where they stand and be able to plan ahead.